 Quite simply, ProAudioGarden isn’t exactly a news outlet.
 Though we do share news, we do not aim to be your go-to source for news.
 We are a very small team, and keeping up with posting news is not a good use of time.
 The news is already covered elsewhere extensively.
 In the past, we have tried to post every release that came across our email.
 But it just simply consumed too much time, especially since every press release required formatting, image editing, etc.

 If you are a developer, you are welcome to send us your news release.
 It may be posted, but it may not.
+If it’s a product that fits our audience and catches our interest, we may post about it even if we don’t post the full release.
 We still like to know as many details about new releases as possible, and every news release is read and saved.
 Just know that requesting a news item to be posted doesn’t mean it will be.

 How do we decide what to post and what not to?